-The D-Link DGS-1210/ME Metro Ethernet Switch can be managed through any port on the device by using the Web-based Management, out-of band through the console port on the front/back panel and in-band using Telnet
+The D-Link DGS-1210/ME Metro Ethernet Switch can be managed through any port on the device by using the web-based management interface, or the D-Link Network Assistant (DNA).

-Each switch must be assigned its own IP Address, which is used for communication with the Web-Based Management or a SNMP network manager.
-The PC should have an IP address in the same range as the switch.
-Each switch can allow up to four users to access the Web-Based Management concurrently.
+Each switch must be assigned its own IP address, which is used for communication with the web-based management interface or a SNMP network manager.
+The PC should have an IP address in the same range as the Switch.
+Each Switch allows up to four users to access the web-based management interface concurrently.